awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 When you send test messages, consider the following factors:
 + You're charged for sending test messages as if they were regular campaign messages\.
 For example, if you send 10,000 test emails in a month, you're charged $1\.00 \(USD\) for sending the test emails\.
 For more information about pricing, see [Amazon Pinpoint Pricing](https://aws.amazon.com/pinpoint/pricing/)\.
-+ Test messages count toward your account's sending limits\.
++ Test messages count toward your account's sending quotas\.
 For example, if your account is authorized to send 10,000 emails per 24\-hour period, and you send 100 test emails, you can send up to 9,900 additional emails in the same 24\-hour period\.
 + When you send a test message to specific users, you can specify up to 10 addresses\.
 Use commas to separate multiple addresses\.
 **Note**
 The word "address" \(as it's used in this section\) can refer to any of the following: an email address, a mobile phone number, an endpoint ID, or a device token\.